facebookarchive/fbcunn/README.md

 ## How to use them?

 - The DataParallel and ModelParallel modules are super-simple to use.
 The unit-test doubles as both an example as well as a test.
+There is also a practical example of ModelParallel in examples/imagenet.
 If you want more examples, please do ask.
 ```lua
 m = nn.DataParallel():add(nn.SpatialConvolution(...)):add(nn.ReLU()) -- see, so simple
 ```

 - Convolution modules are even simpler to use.
-They are fully API compatible with their [nn equivalents](https://github.com/torch/nn/blob/master/doc/convolution.md)
+They are fully API compatible with their [nn equivalents](https://github.com/torch/nn/blob/master/doc/convolution.md).
+For an example, look at examples/imagenet
 ```lua
 conv = nn.SpatialConvolutionCuFFT(...) -- fast spatial convolutions!
 conv = nn.TemporalConvolutionFB(...) -- fast temporal convolutions!